-Learning while Trading: Experimentation and Coasean Dynamics (Job Market Paper)
+Learning while Bargaining: Experimentation and Coasean Dynamics – new version in preparation

 - Best Graduate Paper Award at the Lisbon Meetings in Game Theory and Applications 2018

 - Finalist for the LAGV Prize at ASSET 2018

 Abstract.
 I study bargaining with incomplete information in markets with search and learning.
 At every instant, a seller with no commitment power makes price offers to a privately informed buyer.
 Gains from trade are ex ante uncertain: possibly superior outside options may stochastically arrive on either or both sides of the transaction.
 Arrivals of outside options are public and learning about their existence is common.
 Delay is always present in equilibrium: different (groups of) buyer types trade at different times.
 With independent private values, delay is efficient.
 In contrast, with (endogenously) interdependent values, the timing of agreements is inefficient; excessive delay as wells as excessive hurry are equally plausible equilibrium outcomes.
 The type of inefficiency depends on the sign of the intrapersonal externality among the seller’s multiple selves.
 Prices increase or decrease over time depending on which party has a higher option value of waiting to learn.
 When the seller can clear the market in finite time at a positive price, prices and the seller’s payoff are higher than the competitive ones.
 This, however, need not be at odds with efficiency.
 The connection between bargaining externalities and market unraveling is also explored.